Yas2020/End2End_MLOps_Pipeline/README.md

    - Pulls raw dataset from remote and version it
 2. **Preprocessing**
    - Trains a preprocessing pipeline (Standardization, encoding, missing value imputation)
-   - Saves and versions `preprocessor.pkl` artifact for inference
+   - Saves and versions `preprocessor.pkl` artifact for consistency at inference
 3. **Outlier Detection**
     - Uses Isolation Forest (contamination=0.01) or Z-score/IQR to flag extreme inputs to prevent unreliable predictions at inference time
 4. **Model Training**